Work With Us

 Can you cater for allergies and dietary requirements?

-Special dietary requirements can be catered for at most schools, but advance notice must be given.
+Special dietary requirements can be catered for at most camps, but advance notice must be given.

 Please inform us or speak to the Centre Manager on arrival.

-Limited parking is available at some schools.
-If you intend to travel to the school by car, we recommend you inform us in advance and we will do our best to assist.
-Parking at our New York summer school is chargeable.
+Limited parking is available at some camps.
+If you intend to travel to the camp by car, we recommend you inform us in advance and we will do our best to assist.
+Parking at our New York summer camp is chargeable.
+We can advise this charge nearer the time.